-The goal for most busy moms is to develop easy systems and fool proof tips to help clean the house FAST and keep the clutter to a minimum.
+The goal for most busy moms is to develop easy systems and foolproof tips to help clean the house FAST and keep the clutter to a minimum.
 I’m here to help.
-While our house is by no means as organized as picutres from The Home Edit (a girl can dream!), I have found ways over the years to create a balance of a well-lived in, but still presentable home that we can be proud of.
+While our house is by no means as organized as pictures from The Home Edit (a girl can dream!), I have found ways over the years to create a balance of a well-lived, but presentable home that we can be proud of.

 Why Declutter when it will just get messy again?

 This is like the analogy of making your bed.
 Why do it when you will just unmake it at the end of the day anyway?
 A clean and clutter-free house is beneficial for so many reasons.

 First off, it is so much easier for everyone living in the house to find things.
 It saves time and stress from having to constantly search for items you need.